OsagieDG/weather-finder/README.md

 # weather-finder
-gRPC and HTTP endpoints that efficiently serve weather data.
+gRPC with TLS and HTTP/1.1 endpoints that efficiently serve weather data.

 ## Installing and Running grpcurl command in the terminal
 ```